 Tips for Seeing Times Square with Kids

 I mentioned earlier that Times Square is overrated.
 It is.
 But it would also be a shame to miss out on it while you’re in NYC.
-It’s really best at night, depending on the age of your kids, you might want to see a Broadway show.
-The Lion King is an all-time favourite.
-Or if you’re there at Christmas, see the Rockettes.
+It’s really best at night.
+Depending on the age of your kids, you might want to see a Broadway show; most are for age 5+.
+The Lion King is an all-time favourite and Aladdin is also popular with children.
+If you have older children, Harry Potter and the Cursed Child has amazing special effects.

 Day 3 in New York with Kids: Chelsea, the High Line & Little Island